Fall Commencement 2023

 On the Day

-Angelico Hall will be closed until this time, at which point we will allow only those guests with tickets entry to the venue.
+The ceremony will be outdoors.
+Gates leading to the Forest Meadows field will be closed until this time, at which point we will allow only those guests with tickets entry to the venue.
+BE ADVISED: Guests should plan accordingly for hot or inclement weather.

-Students will process from their check-in locations to Angelico Hall where ushers will provide guidance.
-The procession of graduating students and faculty will leave at 9:45 am - with or without you - please do not be late!
+Students process from Conlan to Forest Meadows Field, guided by ushers.
+The procession of graduating students and faculty will leave Conlan around 9:30 a.m. - with or without you - please do not be late!
+The procession will travel directly from Conlan to the field.
 After you enter the venue, please be seated.

 10 a.m. – Commencement Ceremony Begins

 Once the ceremony begins, students will remain seated until escorted by ushers to the stage.
-Onstage, each student will be prompted to hand their name card to the Academic Dean, who will read your name.
-Student are guided to proceed to center stage to receive a diploma from President Pitchford.
-Ushers will guide students back to their seats.
-Out of respect for all our graduates and guests, students should remain seated through the conclusion of the ceremony.
-The ceremony should last about one hour.
+Onstage, you will hand your card to the academic Dean, who will read your name – then you will walk to the center to receive your diploma from President Pitchford.
+After you exit the stage, an usher will guide you back to your seat.
+Out of respect for your fellow graduates, please remain seated through the conclusion of the ceremony.
+The ceremony should last about 90 minutes.

 Summary

-• Come fully dressed in academic regalia (gown, hood, and mortarboard) and pick up a card with your name on it at one of three tables, organized by school.
+• Come fully dressed in academic regalia (gown, hood, and mortarboard) and pick up a card with your name on it at one of four tables, organized by school.

 • Line up according to the school in which you are enrolled.
 Students do not have to march in alphabetical order, but they do have to march with their school.